 Responses to the Over-refuter Objections That Contradict Madhyamaka

-Showing How Those Systems That Over-refute Contradict That Special Distinguishing Feature of Madhyamaka
+Showing How the Systems of the So-Called Prasangika Over-refuters Contradict That Special Distinguishing Feature of Madhyamaka

-Objection: Suppose you think that arising and ceasing are untenable in the context of either the voidness of self-establishing natures or the non-voidness of them.
-(You say that) since we don’t accept either the voidness of self-established existence or the non-voidness of them [in other words we assert nondenumerable voidness beyond words and concepts], we have no faults.
+Objection: [So-called Prasangikas] think that arising and ceasing are untenable in the context of either the voidness of self-establishing natures or the non-voidness of them.
+(They say that) since they don’t accept either the voidness of self-established existence or the non-voidness of them, they have no faults.

 Reply: Well, this is completely incorrect to set as the meaning of the [Madhyamaka] treatises.
 This is proven by what Chandrakirti wrote in his commentary, Clarified Words